 Mandee Schauf is Chief Attorney in the Sedgwick County District Attorney's Gang Unit and oversees the attorneys who prosecute gang members and the people who commit violent crimes.

 Donna Longsworth is the Chief Attorney over the Juvenile Offender Division.
 Ms. Longsworth reviews all juvenile offender cases and supervises the attorneys that prosecute all felonies and misdemeanors committed by juveniles as well as acts of truancy in Sedgwick County.

-Margaret McIntire is the Chief of the Charging Unit.
-Prosecutors have the responsibility of determining what cases are charged within the criminal court system.
+Becky Hurtig is the Chief Attorney over the Charging unit.
+Prosecutors have the responsibility to determine what cases are charged within the criminal court system.

 Jason Roach is the Chief Attorney for the Consumer Protection Division which enforces the Kansas Consumer Protection Act.
 The KCPA protects your and other consumers from suppliers who commit deceptive and unconscionable practices.